tseemann/nullarbor/README.md

 This is a file, one line per isolate, with 3 tab separated columns: ID, R1, R2.

     Isolate1	/data/reads/Isolate1_R1.fq.gz	/data/reads/Isolate2_R1.fq.gz
     Isolate2	/data/reads/Isolate2_R1.fq      /data/reads/Isolate2_R2.fq
     Isolate3	/data/old/s_3_1_sequence.txt	/data/old/s_3_2_sequence.txt
     Isolate3b	/data/reads/Isolate3b_R1.fastq	/data/reads/Isolate3b_R2.fastq

 ### Choose a reference genome (FASTA, GENBANK)

-This is just a regular FASTA file.
+This is just a regular FASTA or GENBANK file.
 Try and choose a reference phylogenomically similar to your isolates.
 If you use a GENBANK or EMBL file the annotations will be used to annotate SNPs by Snippy.

 ### Generate the run folder